 Where to Stay on the Isle of Skye with Kids

-The accommodations on the Isle of Skye come in all varieties: from hotels to glamping cabins.
-We often find that staying in an Airbnb apartment works best for our family.
-We get plenty of space and we can prepare meals to help with our budget.
+We prefer to stay in vacation rentals with our kids.
+We get separate bedrooms, a kitchen, laundry and plenty of space.
+Having a kitchen allows us to prepare meals to help with our travel budget.
 It was a great way to help save money on our Scotland family vacation.

 We knew we wanted to stay close to Portree while on the Isle of Skye.
-This would allow us to easily get groceries throughout the week.
+This would allow us to easily get groceries for our vacation rental throughout the week.

 Getting to the Isle of Skye

-We broke up the drive with an easy and very scenic hike at the mid-way point around Morvich, in the Kintail area of the Scottish Highlands.
+We broke up the drive to the Isle of Skye with an easy and very scenic hike at the mid-way point around Morvich, in the Kintail area of the Scottish Highlands.

 The Falls of Glomach trailhead is about 20 minutes prior to crossing the bridge into the Isle of Skye.
-The hike begins along a quiet country road and the River Croe.
+This kid-friendly hike begins along a quiet country road and the River Croe.
 Watch for a sign showing you where the actual hiking path begins – it’s next to a swing hanging from a tree branch.

 Towering lush green mountains surround you as you walk along the valley floor.
-The trail follows the shores of the River Croe for most of the way; some of the trail is through deep forest, but most of it is in the open, allowing for some spectacular views of the Scottish Highlands at their best.
+The Falls of Glomach trail follows the shores of the River Croe for most of the way; some of the trail is through deep forest, but most of it is in the open, allowing for some spectacular views of the Scottish Highlands at their best.

-There’s lots of wildlife for the kids to enjoy on this hike.
+There’s lots of wildlife for the kids to enjoy on this hike near the Isle of Skye.
 We saw frogs, slugs and tons of dragonflies.
 We also saw some Scottish Red Deer, Britain’s largest wild animal, along the shores of the river, so keep your eyes peeled and hopefully you will too.

 The full length Falls of Glomach Circular Walk is actually a 13 mile / 21km long hike which circumnavigates A’ Ghlas-bheinn.
 But we only walked to where the trail becomes a loop.
 We walked a total of 3.7 miles / 6km with a mere 430 feet / 131m elevation gain.

 After our short hike, we had lunch at a nearby pub then continued on our way.
-We stopped briefly for a pictures of the Eilan Donan Castle before crossing the Skye Bridge onto the Isle of Skye.
+We stopped briefly for a picture of the Eilan Donan Castle before crossing the Skye Bridge onto the Isle of Skye.

 Driving on the Isle of Skye

-Driving on the Isle of Skye is fairly easy, once we were used to driving our rental car on the left.
+Driving on the Isle of Skye was fairly easy, once we were used to driving our rental car on the left.
 If your Scotland road trip includes driving on the Isle of Skye, here are two things to be aware of:

-- There are sheep everywhere and can often be found walking along the road or crossing.
-Drive with caution.
+- There are sheep everywhere on the Isle of Skye and can often be found walking along the road or crossing.
+Drive defensively with caution.

 - A lot of the Isle of Skye has singletrack roads, meaning the road is only wide enough for one car.
 There are plenty of passing zones, that do become wide enough for two cars.
 At times you may need to reverse to the closest passing zone to let a vehicle by.
 We found getting out early in the morning made driving much easier with less traffic!

-Best Things to do on the Isle of Skye with Kids
+The 11 Best Things to do on the Isle of Skye with Kids

-Old Man of Storr Hike
+1. Old Man of Storr Hike

-This is one of the most popular hikes on the Isle of Skye, we recommend getting there early.
+The Old Man Storr trail is is one of the most popular hikes on the Isle of Skye, we recommend getting there early.

 The views ahead are great for distracting you from the work your legs are doing.
-If you need a break on the way up, you’ll have incredible scenery in all directions to take in while you catch your breath!
+If you need a break on the way up the Old Man of Storr trail, you’ll have incredible scenery in all directions to take in while you catch your breath!